exhibitor spotlight

 Anne James

 Anne creates her hand-built ceramics at her studio in rural Northumberland.
 Her work is influenced by the surrounding natural world and reflects growing up as a child in rural Perthshire.
 She works in traditional stoneware, occasionally in white stoneware, and fires in an electric kiln, creating functional and decorative pieces.
-Find out more and more Home | Anne James Ceramics
+Anne is joining us at Northumberland Pottery and Glass Fair at Ellingham Hall on Tuesday Sept 22, 2026.
+Find out more Home | Anne James Ceramics

 Jane jennings